 The pair also won the songwriters of the year award, by which time Allen seemed to have composed herself.
 She thanked “all those who have provided me with inspiration,” and joked that those songwriters’ publishers may not have noticed.

 Allen also took the opportunity to make clear she has little time for certain elements of her working life, alluding to the media scrutiny surrounding her.
 “It’s the songs themselves I’m most proud of,” she told the audience today (May 20) at the Grosvenor House hotel.

 Later the BRIT Award winner made clear she considers the Ivors “real” awards and not just a commercial enterprise, adding that she was “very grateful” the three awards were from other songwriters.

 Writing For Lady Gaga

 Allen’s presence will undoubtedly guarantee media coverage of the event – she was surrounded by microphones and photographers as she conducted a live Radio 2 interview, while smoking a cigarette in violation of the U.K. smoking ban – but she will be taking a lower profile.

-She told reporters that she still intends to take a break from being an artist, after her remaining shows in 2010.
-"I'm ready to just take a break from it," she said.
-"I'm still writing...
-I'm not writing for myself."
-Allen added that she would like to write for Lady Gaga, although admitted her services may not be required.
+She told reporters that she still intends to go on a hiatus from her artist career, after her remaining live shows in 2010.
+“I’m ready to just take a break from it,” she said.
+“I’m still writing… I’m not writing for myself.”
+Allen added that she would like to write for other artists including Lady Gaga, although admitted her services may not be required.

 For all Allen’s success, Paolo Nutini‘s Atlantic album “Sunny Side Up” is the bigger seller – it is certified for 1.2 million U.K. shipments, compared to 900,000 for Allen’s sophomore set “It’s Not Me, It’s You” – so it was understandable why the judges gave him the album award.
 The Scottish songwriter is published by Warner/Chappell.